epiben/humapr/cran-comments.md

   COMMENTS:
    - This is my first submission.
-   - I mentioned ggplot2 twice DESCRIPTION, but never just ggplot.
+   - DESCRIPTION mentions ggplot2 twice but never just ggplot.
 Not sure why this NOTE appears.

 ## DOWNSTREAM DEPENDENCIES
 There are currently no downstream dependencies for this package.